Bancroft, Barry’s Bay, Maynooth, Paudash & Whitney Area

-If you think you have a problem with Alcohol, or would like to stop Drinking, and would like to talk to a member of Alcoholics Anonymous in the:
+If you think you have a problem with Alcohol, or would like to stop Drinking, & would like to contact Alcoholics Anonymous for more Information

-(for Meeting Locations / Times, or to Leave a Message for someone from the Madawaska Valley District #78 Area Alcoholics Anonymous to call you back Note: When the Announcement is playing Pressing # (the Pound Key) will jump straight to the “Leave a Message Voice Mail In Box”)
+* Note: When the Announcement is playing Pressing # (the Pound Key) will jump straight to the “Leave a Message Voice Mail In Box”

 Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism..